bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

 ```

 ### View product
-A simple snippet that tracks the viewing of a product.
+A snippet that tracks the viewing of a product.

 ```javascript
 <!-- Sample Pixel Code Start: View Product Content -->